DataDog/orchestrion/docs/content/docs/custom-trace.md

 If the annotated function accepts a {{<godoc "context" "Context" >}} argument, that context will be used for trace propagation.
 Otherwise, if the function accepts a {{<godoc "net/http" "Request" "*">}} argument, the request's context will be used for trace propagation.

 Functions that accept neither solely rely on _goroutine local storage_ for trace propagation.
 This means that traces may be split on _goroutine_ boundaries unless a {{<godoc "context" "Context" >}} or {{<godoc "net/http" "Request" "*">}}
-value is passed across.
+value carying trace context is passed across.

+Trace context carrying {{<godoc "context" "Context" >}} values are those that:

+- have been received by a `//dd:span` annotated function, as instrumentation will create a new trace root span if if did not already carry trace context
+- are returned by:
+  - {{<godoc "gopkg.in/DataDog/dd-trace-go.v1/ddtrace/tracer" "StartSpanFromContext" >}}
+  - {{<godoc "gopkg.in/DataDog/dd-trace-go.v1/ddtrace/tracer" "ContextWithSpan" >}}

 ```go
 package demo